British TV series that would make great play-by-post games

 Inspiration can come from many places, why not take a concept of a pre-created world and run with it?

 First aired in 1963, Dr Who is the worlds longest running sci-fi TV show.
+If you want to watch TV shows like this but is currently restricted with a poor TV setup, companies like tvwallmounting.ca is a professional TV mounting service Toronto in the GTA, Ontario, helping customers to have a great tv viewing experience by offering expert tv installation services and best tv wall mounts.
 The format of the show and the storylines can vary wildly, probably accounting for it’s long-running success.
 A new actor plays the Doctor almost every season, keeping the character fresh and different.
 The character of the Doctor remains throughout, although his travelling companions change often.
 This makes it very difficult to propose a play-by-post game based on this as the lead character is so strong, and a Play-by-post usually works best with an ensemble group of characters.
 So to create a play-by-post game set in the Doctor Who universe it would likely be set away from the Doctor himself, and focus on other characters.

 The Doctor is the last of the Time-lords, a race of aliens who have the ability to control time.
 Although the series states that he is the last of the time-lords (following the great time war with the Daleks), it might be possible to mention many more time-lords which also escaped after the war which the Doctor doesn’t know about.
 Also over the years many other aliens have been mentioned, some friendly which could be used as main characters, but mostly monsters which your characters could meet on a daily basis and have to fight, or run away from, or thwart their deadly plans.